Salento, Colombia: Ultimate Guide (Quindío’s Prettiest Town)

 Salento is a relatively small town located in the central Colombian region of Quindío.
 The nearest cities are Armenia and Pereira, both within an hour’s drive of Salento.

-Additionally, the town is located almost an equal distance from 3 of Colombia’s biggest cities, Bogotá, Medellín and Cali.
-However, while the distances between these cities and Salento are not huge (200 to 300 km), the journey takes many hours due to poor road conditions and maintenance work.
+While the distances between these cities and Salento are not huge (200 to 300 km).
+The journey takes many hours due to poor road conditions and maintenance work.

 What is Salento Colombia known for?